The Ultimate Travel Packing List: Carry-On Only Guide for 2026

-If you’ve ever Googled "packing list" and felt more overwhelmed than when you started, you aren't alone.
-Most checklists fall into one of two traps: they are either uselessly vague ("pack clothes") or they list so much gear you’d need a Sherpa to carry it all.
+Most checklists fall into one of two traps: they're either uselessly vague ("pack clothes") or they list so much gear you'd need a Sherpa to carry it all.
+This guide fixes both problems with specific quantities, category-by-category checklists, and trip-type modifications you can actually follow.

 This guide fixes the gaps found in generic articles.
 We aren't just talking about socks and shirts; we're talking about the realities of modern travel like why you need a non-surge-protected power strip for cruise ships, or why an AirTag is now non-negotiable.
 This is the heavy-lifting done for you, based on actual miles traveled, not just internet research.